AccessLint/accesslint.rb/README.md

     [
         {
         "element_names": ["<p class=\"foo\">relevant element</p>"], # array of string values for applicable DOM nodes
-        "elements": [DOM node],                                     # array of failing nodes as DOM objects.
         "severity": "WARNING",                                      # string for the severity of the failure.
         "status": "PASS",                                           # 'PASS', 'FAIL', or 'NA' "title": "Some description"                                 # string description of the failure.